[ + links to: Glossary - Timeline - A Survey of Ooranye - Plan of Olhoav -

 No, no. Useless reasoning.
 I refute it the same way every time:

-Yes, my dreads are purely Terran, or so I reckon.
-For instance, I couldn't face entering Dracula's castle at night, whereas doubtless many of the folk of this world would doubtless do a lot better in that scenario.
+My dreads are purely Terran.
+For instance I couldn't face entering Dracula's castle at night, whereas doubtless many of the folk of this world would do a lot better in that scenario.
 By contrast, the typical Uranian nightmare is something I can handle.

-It makes sense to hope so, because (if I've rightly understood the meagre folkloric references I've picked up so far) Uranians' deepest fears connect not with the uncanny supernatural but with what we'd class as science-fictional horrors.
+It makes sense, this hope, because (if I've rightly understood the meagre folkloric references I've picked up so far) Uranians' deepest fears connect not with the uncanny supernatural but with what we'd class as science-fictional horrors.
 Such as: ego-devourers; vaporous recruiters; atavist beslimers; monstrously congealing hive-minds... and though I don't exactly like the sound of that kind of stuff either, it doesn't scare me enough to make me turn back.
 Science fiction has always been my comfort zone.

 It's almost too dark to go on.
 It really is time I settled.